mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 Somebody might say that we hit performance ceiling with JavaScript and no clever tricks will help us to make it faster than it already is, unless we give up on features and start considering only very assembly like subset.

 But I don't believe that normal JavaScript is *anywhere near the end of it's performance path*.
+On the contrary I believe that JavaScript code of kinds from hand-written jQuery to a Emscripten-generated can be sped up even more!

 When I sit down and think about performance gains that asm.js-implementation OdinMonkey-style brings to the table I don't see anything that would not be possible to achieve within a normal JIT compilation framework and thus  simultaneously make human written and compiler generated output faster.

-When I take the code above and look at it, as a V8 engineer would look, I can clearly see ways to generate C++ quality code without actually relying on AOT or static typing.
+When I take the code above and look at it, as a V8 engineer would look, I can clearly see ways to generate C++ quality native code without actually relying on AOT or static typing.

 <small>[to be completely honest: there is a certainly a tricky bit with moving out-of-bounds access handling to protection violation handler and not-so-tricky one with actually having `imul` in ES standard to allow efficient number multiplication but neither really require AOT]</small>